palembang-digital/website/ui/README.md

     yarn lint

-This is also available via the `ui-lint-fix` target in the main PalembangDigital `Makefile`.
+This is also available via the `ui-lint-fix` target in the main Palembang Digital `Makefile`.

 ## Building the app for production